Netflix/mantis/docs/docs/operate/autoscalingstrategies.md

 | `scaleUpAbovePct`    | Only scale up if the PID controller output is above this number.
 It can be used to delay a scaling action.
 Valid input is between `[0.0, 100.0]`.
 Default is `0.0`. |
 | `scaleDownMultiplier` | Artificially increase/decrease the size of scale down by this factor.
 Default is `1.0`. |
 | `scaleUpMultiplier`  | Artificially increase/decrease the size of scale up by this factor.
 Default is `1.0`. |

+### Clutch Experimental (Developmental Use Only)

+This strategy is internally used for testing new Clutch implementations.
+It should not be used for production jobs.